laharikarrotu/lahariKarrotu/README.md

 ## 🚀 What I Build

-I build full-stack applications with **AI/ML integration**, focusing on computer vision, predictive analytics, and intelligent automation.
-My work spans from eCommerce platforms with AI assistants to real-time ML systems for industrial applications.
+Full-stack engineer passionate about integrating AI into real-world systems — from computer vision and predictive analytics to real-time automation.
+I've built e-commerce tools, LLM-powered assistants, and ML pipelines for healthcare and industrial domains.

 ---